Updated from original February 21, 2020 post

 There are more educational books available for professional learning than ever before.
 It’s easy to find book recommendations by reaching out on Twitter, checking on Goodreads or looking at curated lists of education books from members of your PLN.
-It is also helpful to follow the #bookcampPD, #PD4uandMe, and #Read4Fun hashtags and join in their Twitter chats.
+It is also helpful to follow the #bookcampPD and #PD4uandMe, hashtags and join in their Twitter chats.
+If you head to the BookCampPD website, Meredith Johnson has curated a list of book recommendations and organizes monthly book studies through a Twitter chat.

 Here are some books (in alphabetical order) that I recommend for educators.
 Some of these I have come across over the years on my own and some of them have made their way to my pile of books after joining in Twitter chats.